paketo-buildpacks/paketo-website/content/docs/howto/php.md

 be considered by PHP FPM.

 ### Configure the web directory
-The PHP web directory for the `httpd` and `nginx` server cases can be overwritten from the default of `htdocs` via the `BP_PHP_WEB_DIR` environment variable at build-time.
+The top-level directory for the web servers to find files to serve can be set via the web directory.
+For the `httpd` and `nginx` server cases can be overwritten from the default of `htdocs` via the `BP_PHP_WEB_DIR` environment variable at build-time.

 For the PHP built-in server case, the default web directory is the `/workspace`, but this can also be overrwritten with the `BP_PHP_WEB_DIR` environment variable.
+The PHP built-in server will only pass detection if a `*.php` file is found inside of the web directory.

+In all cases, the web directory path should be provided relative to the application directory root.

 {{< code/copyable >}}
   pack build my-app --buildpack paketo-buildpacks/php \